 To read about what we have accomplished in the past year, thanks to your support, please click here.

-First Tuesday of the Month (except July & August) at 6:30 PM
+Regular Meetings: First Tuesday of the month (except July & August) at 6:30 PM and are held at the South Philadelphia Older Adult Center at 1430 E. Passyunk Ave.

 Click here for a directory of businesses operating within the boundaries of the Passyunk Square Civic Association.
 Want to add your business to the list?
 Email firstname.lastname@example.org